joejcollins/rhapsody-angel/queens/2023-rebecca.md

 ## 2023 Queen

+2023-07-09 Moved to a new position and shook in 4 frames of bees from the original site.
+Left [Ruby]({{ site.baseurl }}/queens/2023-ruby.html) in place with 11 frames to raise a new queen.

 2023-07-01 Eggs, grubs, saw the queen.
 No signs of swarming.

 2023-06-22 Only went through the top brood box.
 Saw grubs and eggs but not the queen.
 There was one queen cell charged with food but I couldn't see a grub in it.
 Otherwise no signs of swarming.
 There were quite a lot of bees so we added another super.
 The top two supers are quite heavy so could be cleared and removed shortly.